-The 2N Access Unit can keep up to 4 valid encryption keys: 1 primary and up to 3 secondary ones.
+The 2N device can keep up to 4 valid encryption keys: 1 primary and up to 3 secondary ones.
 A mobile device can use any of the 4 keys for communication encryption.
 The encryption keys are fully controlled by the system administrator.
-It is recommended that the encryption keys should be periodically updated for security reasons, especially in the event of a mobile device loss or intercom configuration leak.
+It is recommended that the encryption keys should be periodically updated for security reasons, especially in the event of a mobile device loss or 2N access control untis configuration leak.

-The encryption keys are generated automatically upon the 2N Access Unit first launch and saved into the 2N Access Unit configuration file.
+• The encryption keys are generated automatically upon the first launch and saved into the 2N device configuration file.
 We recommend you to re-generate the encryption keys manually before the first use to enhance security.